-Blainor McGough, Executive Director
+Blainor McGough, Co-Founder and Executive Director

 Erika Clark-Jensen, Program Associate

 Erika Clark-Jensen’s love of puppets originally led her to Mayo Street Arts, where she first started as an intern in 2013.
 Graduating in 2012 with a BFA in New Media from Maine College of Art, Erika enjoys working in the ever-creative atmosphere that MSA offers.
 Sharing the joy of art making with others, whether it’s adults in the community or children from the neighborhood is especially important to her.
 When not at Mayo Street she can be found animating stop-motion creature features with her handmade puppets, renovating her 1976 Airstream “Astrid”, and going on adventures with her partner Sean and dog Balto.